KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/distributed-cognition-diagnostic-absence.md

 Trauma can sensitize the nervous system to threat.

-But it can also sharpen detection of hollow interfaces, coercive systems, and false reciprocity.
+But it can also sharpen detection of hollow interfaces, coercive systems, and spurious reciprocity.

 None of these conditions automatically validate a framework.